fbpx

 Identifying a card's rarity is simple once you know where to look.
 For any card printed since 1998, you have two clear indicators:

 1. The Set Symbol Color: The most immediate visual cue is the expansion symbol, located on the right side of the card, between the art and the text box.
-The color of this symbol is the universal code for rarity.

 The 4 Main MTG Rarity Levels